 Firstly, credit systems are widely used across Africa, and in many countries, NQF levels are associated with defined credit values.
 However, it is important to note that qualifications frameworks are at different stages of development and implementation across African countries (ACQF, 2021).
-The 2024 ACQF survey on NQF in Africa highlights that Credit Accumulation and Transfer Systems (CATS) are not applied in most of the countries represented in the survey.34 Where in place, CATS usually are applied in higher education more frequently than in TVET or general education (ACQF, 2024c).
+The 2024 ACQF survey on NQF in Africa highlights that Credit Accumulation and Transfer Systems (CATS) are not applied in most of the countries represented in the survey.
+Where in place, CATS usually are confined to higher education, compared to TVET or general education (ACQF, 2024c).

-Secondly, many countries have qualification databases that already include partial and non-credit-bearing qualifications.
+Secondly, many countries have qualification databases that already include partial and noncredit-bearing qualifications.
 For instance, Cabo Verde has developed a National Qualifications Catalogue that incorporates outcome-based qualifications.
-Similarly, Mozambique, Botswana, Mauritius, Kenya and South Africa have registers of qualifications (including part qualifications) accessible online.
-These registers vary significantly across countries in terms of procedures, data content, document formats, functionalities, and digital features.
-The ACQF Qualifications and Credentials Platform (QCP) was launched on
+Similarly, Mozambique, Botswana, Mauritius, and South Africa have registers of qualifications (including part qualifications) accessible online.
+However, these registers vary significantly across countries in terms of procedures, data content, document formats, functionalities, and digital features, which complicates efforts to create a unified framework for micro-credentials.